egori4/dp_forensics_exec_reports/README.md

 | Version | Change/Fixes/Features                                                                      |
 |---------|--------------------------------------------------------------------------------------------|
+| v1.1.7  | - 10/21/25 - Updated height of the bar charts to not overlap legend with axis x text
+- Added autofont adjustment if length of the text is too long (longest attack duration for example)
+- Added days to longest attack duration
+- Added excluded events text to the execs summary html  |
 | v1.1.6  | - 10/21/25 Removed zoom from bar charts, removed vertical zoom from Daily Attack events |
 | v1.1.5  | - 10/21/25 Bugfix- inconsistent statistics for Max Gbps and Max PPS in Summary statistics and Volume trends |
 | v1.1.4  | - 10/20/25 Enhancment to better identify complete months |